davidgiga1993/Speedport-Hybrid-Rebooter/README.md

 This script is for restarting your Speedport Hybrid Router.
 The device needs to be in the local network.

-This fork is for python 3 and improves the code quality by getting rid of globals.
+This fork is for python 3 and has a more OOP style interface as well as a dedicated config file.

 ## Install Instruction